Monday, November 7, 2022

 High Point Theatre | High Point, NC

-Another well-attributed band that will be performing is Full Spectrum, which consists of eight pieces to create a "Pop & Hip-Hop" electrifying sound.
-Included in the band are bass, drums, keyboard, two guitarists, and two vocalists who call Langley Air Force Base, Virginia home.
-The active duty artists play many well know hits while also creating an exciting experience that leaves that audience wanting more.
-The band wishes to connect with America's youth and young adults to leave them with exhilaration in their eyes.
+Another well-known band that will be performing is Full Spectrum, which features eight members and creates an electrifying "Pop & Hip-Hop' sound.
+The band includes a bass player, drummer, keyboardist, two guitarists, and two vocalists who are based out of Langley Air Force Base, Virginia.
+These active duty musicians play many well-known hits and craft an exciting experience that leaves the audience wanting more.
+The band aims to connect with America's youth and young adults, leaving them with exhilaration in their eyes.

-Next to perform from The United State Air Force Heritage of America Band is Heritage Brass.
+Next to perform is Heritage Brass from the United States Air Force Heritage of America Band.
 This band consists of six members who bring the art and history of brass and percussion to the show.
-The ensemble maintains a busy performance schedule to bring encouragement and relay the Air Forces mission to serve their country.
+The ensemble maintains a busy performance schedule to bring encouragement and relay the Air Force’s mission to serve their country.
 The ensemble performs many patriotic favorites and jazz standards.
 This ensemble is sure to awaken the patriot in anyone.

 Wednesday, October 26, 2022